WindyCityRails/WCR09_Obtiva_CodingDojo/README.markdown

   <pre>dojo --start_over</pre>

-  This will run some git magic to create a starter branch for your
+  This will run some git magic to create a starter branch for your new attempt.

 5. **Start coding!**